SCHOOL HEALTH SERVICES

 - Hepatitis B - Three (3) valid doses are required of hepatitis B vaccine.

-- Varicella - Two (2) valid doses are required of varicella (or verification of disease after 1 year of age).
+- Varicella - Two (2) valid doses are required of varicella (or verification by a health care provider of disease after 1 year of age).

 State of Wyoming - Immunization Exemption Request Forms: